 In addition to working on my first book, I have launched research on my second project.
 Material Witnesses: The Forensic Archiving of Bones and the Animation of the Dead in Contemporary Mexico is an ethnographic investigation into the Mexican state’s handling of political violence through the workings of the AMPM—a standardized forensic database developed to register, store, and transmit information about missing and dead bodies.
-Drawing on insights from Science and Technology Studies as well as Memory Studies, this project will examine how through forensic procedures, bureaucratic practices, and digital technologies, human remains are being reconstituted as both persons and things, racialized subjects and objects, meanings and matter.
+Drawing on insights from Science and Technology Studies, this project will examine how through forensic procedures, bureaucratic practices, and digital technologies, human remains are being reconstituted as both persons and things, racialized subjects and objects, meanings and matter.

 Image Credit: Detail, Pirámide de los Nichos, 1924, Archivo Técnico del Instituto Nacional de Antropología e Historia, Mexico City, vol. I, 1924-1935, Tomo CXXV, Tajín, Estado de Veracruz.